Abdallh-Ayman/Review_SQL_Python/SQL_explain/DB_SQL.md

 ## ACID
 ACID Is transaction proparity
 -- **Atomicity**   All changes to data are performed as if they are a single operation.
 That is, all the changes are performed, or none of them are.
--- **Consistency** constrain active, Data is in a consistent state when a transaction starts and when it ends
+-- **Consistency**: **constrain active**, Data is in a consistent state when a transaction starts and when it ends
--- **Isolation** - locks, The intermediate state of a transaction is invisible to other transactions.
+-- **Isolation**: - **locks**, The intermediate state of a transaction is invisible to other transactions.
 As a result, transactions that run concurrently appear to be serialized.
--- **Durability** - rollback,   After a transaction successfully completes, changes to data persist and are not undone, even in the event of a system failure.
+-- **Durability**: - **rollback**,   After a transaction successfully completes, changes to data persist and are not undone, even in the event of a system failure.

 ```sql
 --try and catch  with transaction